-This year’s popular giant Paekākāriki School plant sale, on Saturday October 23 of Labour Weekend, will help fund a major transformation at the heart of the school.
+The popular giant Paekākāriki School plant sale, this year on Saturday October 23 of Labour Weekend, will help fund a major transformation at the heart of the school.
 After two years of planning, and several lockdown delays, a scrappy patch of asphalt is becoming a new pā harakeke (flax plantation).

 The maramataka (Māori calendar) says October 23 is a good planting moon.
 So plant sale punters will be able to watch and learn about the flax planting process, as well as stock up on plants, takeaway food and coffee.